fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/appendices/B.md

 defines the natural order of the fractal Laplacian Δᴰ appearing in FFT-1.

+The main text states that non-local geometry and multi-scale curvature emerge from χδ coupling.

-This appendix expands on how Δᴰ represents non-local causal geometry.
+This appendix formalizes that statement by identifying Δᴰ as the operator encoding such non-local causal structure.

+---

 ## 3. Main Derivation / Model

 ### 3.1 Mathematical Definition

-For $f \in L^2(\mathbb{R}^n)$:
+For $f \in L^2(\mathbb{R}^n)$, the fractal Laplacian is defined in Fourier space by

 $$
+\widehat{\Delta^D f}(k)
+=
-\widehat{\Delta^D f}(k) = -|k|^{2D}\hat f(k),
+-|k|^{2D}\hat f(k),
 \qquad
 0 < D \le 1.
 $$

-Properties:
+Its properties include:

-- linear,
+- linearity,
-- self-adjoint,
+- self-adjointness,
-- negative definite,
+- negative definiteness,
-- non-local,
+- intrinsic non-locality,
-- reduces to Δ when $D=1$.
+- reduction to the standard Laplacian Δ when $D = 1$.

+---

 ### 3.2 Riesz Kernel Representation

+Equivalently, Δᴰ admits the real-space representation

 $$
-(\Delta^D f)(x) =
+(\Delta^D f)(x)
+=
 C_{n,D}
 \int_{\mathbb{R}^n}
 \frac{f(x) - f(y)}{|x-y|^{n+2D}}\,dy.
 $$

-Interpretation:
+This form highlights:

-- non-local influence across multiple scales,
+- non-local influence across multiple spatial scales,
 - sensitivity to long-range curvature differences,
-- divergence near singularities → source of filamentary structures.
+- divergence near singularities, leading to filamentary structure formation.

+---

+### 3.3 Result

+The action of Δᴰ on ψ introduces:

+- multi-scale sharpening of curvature,
+- amplification of ψ-gradients,
+- exchange between interference and depth curvature.

+As a result, Δᴰ provides the operator-level mechanism for nested and fractal geometries observed in FFT dynamics.

+---

-# 4. Relation to χδ Geometry
+## 4. Relation to χδ Geometry

-Δᴰ is the analytic operator encoding χδ scaling:
+The operator Δᴰ encodes χδ scaling analytically:

 - χ contributes depth curvature (Z → τ),
 - δ contributes transverse interference,
-- together producing fractal-order D.
+- together producing a fractal order D.

 Thus:

 - non-local causality,
 - multi-scale patterning,
 - interference–curvature exchange

-all emerge from Δᴰ acting on ψ = χδ.
+emerge naturally from Δᴰ acting on ψ = χδ.

+---

 ## 5. Implications for Main Sections

+This appendix refines the following sections of the main text.

-### 5.1 Section 2（FFT-1）
+### Section 2 — FFT-1

-The hybrid operator:
+The hybrid operator

 $$
 \Delta + \ell_D^{\,2-D}\Delta^D
 $$

-generates:
+generates complementary behavior:

-- Δ → local smoothing
+- Δ provides local smoothing,
-- Δᴰ → sharpening / fractalization
+- Δᴰ produces sharpening and fractalization.

-This explains why Ψ develops filamentary and nested curvature structures.
+This explains the emergence of filamentary and nested curvature structures in Ψ.

+---

-### 5.2 Section 3（Irreversibility / Decoherence）
+### Section 3 — Irreversibility and Decoherence

-Δᴰ induces **Z-direction superdiffusion**:
+The operator Δᴰ induces Z-direction superdiffusion:

 $$
+\Delta^D f
+\sim
-\Delta^D f \sim \text{super-diffusive spreading}.
+\text{super-diffusive spreading}.
 $$

 This provides a geometric basis for:

-- decoherence（ΔZ 増大）
+- decoherence through ΔZ growth,
-- irreversible expansion in τ
+- irreversible expansion in τ,
-- spreading of causal depth χ
+- spreading of causal depth χ,

 without invoking probabilistic collapse.

-### 5.3 Section 4（Perception / C-wave）
+---

+### Section 4 — Perception and C-wave Geometry

-- Δᴰ amplifies interference contrasts
+Δᴰ enhances interference contrast:

+- sharper ψ-gradients,
-- sharper ψ-gradients → stronger C-wave contours
+- stronger C-wave contours,
-- consistent with delayed-plane projections（XτZ / YτZ）
+- consistency with delayed-plane projections (XτZ / YτZ).

-Thus perceptual edges correspond to ψ-curvature magnified by Δᴰ.
+Thus perceptual edges correspond to ψ-curvature amplified by Δᴰ.

+---

-### 5.4 Section 5（Quantum Limit）
+### Section 5 — Quantum Limit

 In small-curvature regimes:

-- Δᴰ → 0 effectively
+- Δᴰ becomes negligible,
-- FFT reduces to QM
+- FFT reduces to standard quantum mechanics,
-- Heisenberg-like relations emerge
+- Heisenberg-like relations emerge.

-This implements the **geometric origin** of quantum behavior.
+This identifies the geometric origin of quantum behavior.

+---

 ## 6. Link to Open Problems (Section 8)

-Δᴰ contributes to:
+The fractal Laplacian Δᴰ contributes to:

-- **8.5** — deriving Λ via χδ-scaling
+- **8.5** — derivation of Λ via χδ scaling,
-- **8.6** — mass/energy balance in dark-curvature regions
+- **8.6** — mass–energy balance in dark-curvature regions,
-- **8.8** — ψ-dynamics instability and turbulence
+- **8.8** — ψ-dynamics instability and turbulence,
-- **8.9** — τ-spreading and Z-depth measure
+- **8.9** — τ-spreading and Z-depth measures.

+---

 ## 7. Interaction with ψ = χδ

-Since ψ is a product of non-commuting χ and δ fields:
+Because ψ is a product of non-commuting χ and δ fields,

 $$
 \Delta^D(\chi\delta)
 \neq
-\chi\delta\,\Delta^D.
+\chi\delta\,\Delta^D,
 $$

-This leads to:
+leading to:

-- nonlinear exchange of curvature and interference,
+- nonlinear exchange between curvature and interference,
-- fractal amplification of ∥∇ψ∥,
+- fractal amplification of $\|\nabla\psi\|$,
 - emergence of spiral arms and filaments,
-- χ-driven drift interacting with δ-driven sharpening.
+- interaction between χ-driven drift and δ-driven sharpening.

-FFT-1’s nonlinear term:
+The nonlinear term in FFT-1,

 $$
 \kappa\|\nabla\psi\|^2
 \sim
-\psi\,\Delta^D\psi
+\psi\,\Delta^D\psi,
 $$

-is a direct consequence of this structure.
+follows directly from this structure.

+---

-## 8. Cosmological Role（Relation to Λ）
+## 8. Cosmological Role (Relation to Λ)

-FFT predicts:
+FFT predicts the scaling relation

 $$
 \Lambda \propto |\gamma|^D,
 $$

-where γ is the Z-propagation constant.
+where $\gamma$ is the Z-propagation constant.

-Because Δᴰ controls:
+Since Δᴰ governs:

 - fractal scaling of χδ geometry,
-- large-scale amplification of curvature,
+- large-scale curvature amplification,
 - depth accumulation across τ,

-it naturally yields accelerated expansion.
+it naturally leads to accelerated expansion.

+---

 ## 9. Summary

-The fractal Laplacian Δᴰ:
+Key points:

-- is a fractional, non-local differential operator,
+- Δᴰ is a fractional, non-local differential operator,
-- expresses multi-scale χδ causality,
+- it encodes multi-scale χδ causality,
-- explains filamentary curvature and ψ-contrast formation,
+- it explains filamentary curvature and ψ-contrast formation,
-- governs decoherence (Z-spreading),
+- it governs decoherence through Z-spreading,
-- reproduces QM in the low-curvature limit,
+- it reproduces quantum mechanics in the low-curvature limit,
-- links χδ geometry to Λ and cosmic expansion.
+- it links χδ geometry to Λ and cosmic expansion.

-It is a fundamental mathematical component of the FFT framework.
+The fractal Laplacian Δᴰ is therefore a fundamental mathematical component of the Fixed-Field Theory framework.